These 19 Free Things to Do in Chattanooga Will Help You Enjoy The City Without Spending a Dime

 In recent years, Chattanooga, Tennessee has also become a hub for tourism.
 We’re here to share all the incredible places you can explore in Chattanooga.
 And the best part?
 They’re all free!
 So pack your bags, put on your running shoes and start exploring!
 Check our list of free things to do in Chattanooga.

 Forget the Golden Gate Bridge!
 The Walnut Street Bridge is the longest pedestrian bridge in the world!
 Whether you choose to explore it on foot or opt for a bike ride, enjoy fantastic views of the water while you cross this long bridge completely for free.

-Learn about old American culture at the Hunter Museum.
+Learn about old American culture at the Hunter Museum in Chattanooga.
 It usually has an entry fee, but there are some free days so plan accordingly!
+It’s one of the best cultural free things to do in Chattanooga, so take advantage of it.

 The hustle bustle of the Chattanooga can get anyone excited.
 With the local craftsmen and farmers setting up shop and the street artists sharing their art, this market is the heart and soul of Chattanooga.

 These stairs lead to the Tennessee River and feature a series of murals honoring the Native Americans.
-It’s a beautiful experience combined with a little history lesson.
+It’s a beautiful experience combined with a little history lesson and it’s for free.

 5. Brainerd Mission Cemetery

 This cemetery, home to the Native Americans has around 60 graves.
-Worth the visit if you love exploring historical sites and learning about other cultures.
+Worth the visit if you love exploring historical sites in Chattanooga and learning about other cultures.

 6. Tap Your Feet at Frazier Avenue

 This is free entertainment at its finest.
 Get ready to impress everyone with your brand new dance moves, because at Frazier Avenue, you can learn how to do the waltz, the hokey pokey and many other dances, all for free!

 Enjoy local and international music at the Nightfall Concerts and get dancing.
-These concerts are held from May to September so make sure to check your calendar before planning your vacation in Chattanooga.
+These free concerts are held from May to September so make sure to check your calendar before planning your vacation in Chattanooga.

 8. Chattanooga’s Public Art Stroll